Nissan Leaf range extender and regenerative force improvement – LEAF Box

 Leaf Box is a range extender controlling load applied to engine via throttle control.
 No problems with warranty - undetectable by dealer.
 It is easy to install, as it uses factory plugs.
 It delivers following extensions to standard Nissan Leaf:

-- regenerative force at D mode can be increased by about 20% (from 20kW to 24kW).
-If you have version of Nissan Leaf with B mode - lucky you.
+- the regenerative force at D mode can be increased by about 20% (from 20kW to 24kW).
+If you have the version of Nissan Leaf with B mode - lucky you.
 But I can have B-mode even in the basic version of Leaf.

 - max power of Leaf can be increased from 80kW to 83kW (option).

 Alternative accelerator pedal interpretation for efficiency

 Until now all Leafs have simple “accelerator pedal (acc) position → power” transition.
-Position of accelerator pedal is converted to power demand immediately.
-This we can see at energy usage panel in the car, but I have verified that also with chassis dyno.
+The position of an accelerator pedal is converted to power demand.
+This we can see at energy usage panel in the car, but I have verified that also with a chassis dyno.

 This method suffers from two negative effects:

 - Acceleration of the car is not stable at all.
-The car first accelerates better, then, falls down with acceleration – as acceleration is simply dependent on torque, and because car has almost constant power for any rpm and any desired acc pedal position – it is logical that torque MUST go down (see graph – thin lines in the big graph – torque of car (=acceleration) for various acc pedal positions (verified with dyno).
+The car first speeds up better, then falls down with acceleration – as acceleration simply depends on torque, and because car has almost constant power for any rpm and any desired acc pedal position – it is logical that torque MUST go down (see graph – thin lines in the big graph – torque of car (=acceleration) for various acc pedal positions (verified with dyno).

 - Some parts of our acceleration are not crossing optimal motor efficiency (red and orange areas).
 In some areas it is impossible, but of course, everything can be optimized.

-I have prepared an alternative power demand curve (presented as bold line in the small graph vs. thin line with same color – factory) that promotes two things: more constant acceleration and more efficiency.
+I have prepared an alternative power demand curve (presented as the bold line in the small graph vs. thin line with same colour – factory) that promotes two things: more constant acceleration and more efficiency.